Britain sells remainder of Royal Mail stake for 591 million pounds

-LONDON The British government has sold the remainder of its stake in Royal Mail (RMG.L), earning 591.1 million pounds ($907.87 million) from its 13 percent holding and opting to gift its remaining 1 percent stake to Royal Mail staff.
+LONDON The government has sold the remainder of its stake in Royal Mail, earning 591.1 million pounds from its 13 percent holding and opting to gift its remaining 1 percent stake to Royal Mail staff.

 The government said on Tuesday that it completed the disposal of a 13 percent stake through an accelerated book building process to institutional investors at a placing price of 455 pence.